marcelinoedu/marcelinoedu/README.md

 📫 How to reach me: eduardoofficial12@gmail.com;

-⚡ It's crazy but I love Power Rangers, wild western movies, 80s stuffs and a good old country musics.
+⚡ It's crazy but I love wild western movies, 80s stuffs and a good old country music.

 <!---